-This website is run by the division of Combustion Engines, part of Lund University’s Faculty of Engineering (LTH).
-We want as many people as possible to be able to use this website, and this document describes how www.lth.se/kcfp complies with the accessibility regulations, any known accessibility issues, and how you can report problems so that we can fix them.
+This website is run by Lund University's Faculty of Engineering, LTH.
+We want as many people as possible to be able to use this website, and this document describes how www.lth.se/nofoma2017 complies with the accessibility regulations, any known accessibility issues, and how you can report problems so that we can fix them.

 How accessible is this website?

 We know some parts of this website aren’t fully accessible.
 See the section on non-accessible content below for more information.

 Reporting accessibility problems with this website